Does Hibiscus Tea Have Caffeine? Exploring Hibiscus Tea

 The beautiful red shades of hibiscus tea and delicious fruity flavor are hard not to admire.
-Last week on the Zest Tea blog, we explored a wide range of herbal teas and discovered that some of them can contain quite a large amount of caffeine (albeit not as much as Zest Tea)!
+Last week on the Zest Tea blog, we explored a wide range of herbal teas and discovered that some of them can contain quite a large amount of caffeine (albeit not as much as Zest Energy Teas)!

 So, does hibiscus tea contain caffeine?
 What other benefits of hibiscus tea are there?

 In this guide to hibiscus tea, we're breaking down the origins, nutrition, health benefits and caffeine levels of this popular herbal tea type.

 Hibiscus tea is made from flowers rather than leaves, roots, or seeds like many other herbal teas.
 To make this tea, we pick and dry parts of the flowers before steeping them in hot water to produce a bright red, fruity-flavored infusion.

 The calyces of the hibiscus flower (the tougher part that protects the delicate petals) are used to create the vibrantly colored tea.
 So, unlike some flower infusions like chamomile, you can't just pick hibiscus flowers and douse them in water to make an easy brew.

 The Hibiscus sabdariffa plant, or roselle as it's also known, is the most common variety of hibiscus that's used to create the tea.
 Hibiscus tea is also known as sour tea or carcade.